Welcome to our in-depth exploration of React's useState hook! If

 their components.
 Unlike class components, which rely on

-, functional components
+this.state and this.setState, functional components

-to handle the state more concisely and
+leverage useState to handle the state more concisely and

 expressively.

-2. How to use useState
+2. How to use useState in functional components?

-, you simply import it from the 'react' library
+To use useState, you simply import it from the 'react' library

 and call it within your functional component.
 It returns an array containing